cyberdataint/CSI-2999-Project/README.md

 ## Games

 ### Game 1: Chess
-- A classic two-player chess game.
-- Implements standard chess rules.
+- Classic chess game for two players.
-- Enjoy strategic gameplay with a graphical interface.
+- Enjoy strategic gameplay with a user-friendly interface.
+- Follow standard chess rules for an authentic experience.
+- Customized graphics enhance the visual appeal.
+- Includes a Time Clock feature.

-### Game 2:
+### Game 2: Black Jack
+- Single-player Black Jack with optional MPC players.
+- Hit, stand, and double down following standard rules.
+- Manage your balance and adjust bet amounts with ease.
+- Multiplayer mode adds excitement.
+- Game ends if you run out of money or complete the deck.

-### Game 3:
+### Game 3: Dino Jump Game
+- Customized Dino Jump Game with unique graphics.
+- Run as long as possible without hitting obstacles for high scores.
+- Use arrow keys to move left and right.
+- Continuous gameplay for endless fun.
+- Developed with GoDot for smooth performance.

 ## How to Use